 Periclum replied, “No, but he is often gifted energy rich materials that his guests give him.
 He can then claim energy credits by dematerialising them and adding to the energy to the reserves.”

 The meal must have lasted for around half an hour and it was soon time for me and Periclum to leave.
-I felt that it went well with the Captain and I learned better who she was.
+I felt it went well with the Captain and I learned better who she was.
 It felt good to prove that I wasn’t the person she first met.

 Ohh I do love my feedback, how can I improve?